 Concerning eligibility for other Title IV federal student aid programs, your EFC, the Pell Grant you are eligible for, and any other aid you may get from other sources are subtracted from your cost of attendance.
 The result is your remaining financial need.

 Cost of Attendance - EFC - Federal Pell Grant Eligibility - Aid from Other Sources = Financial Need

-Remaining financial need can be met through a variety of federal Title IV (SEOG, Federal Work-Study and loans) and NY State student aid programs (TAP, APTS, SEEK, etc.).
+Remaining financial need can be met through a variety of federal Title IV programs (SEOG, Federal Work-Study and loans) and NY State student aid programs (TAP, APTS, SEEK, etc.).
 Keep in mind that TAP, APTS and other non-federal aid programs may use a different need analysis formula than does the family of federal aid programs.

 Financial need is merely one of the criteria used to determine eligibility for U.S. federal and New York State Need Based Aid.
 In general, students must also meet the following criteria: